RESTATED AND AMENDED BYLAWS OF MEDICAL AFFAIRS PROFESSIONAL SOCIETY

 OFFICERS, EMPLOYEES, AND AGENTS

 Section 7.1 Designation.
-The officers of this Corporation shall consist of the President, Secretary and Treasurer.
+The officers of this Corporation shall consist of the Chair, Vice Chair, Secretary and Treasurer.
 The officers shall be elected by majority vote of the Board of Directors at each annual meeting of the Board of Directors thereafter.
 Such officers shall hold their respective offices for the term of one year or until their successors are elected and shall qualify, unless they shall resign, be removed, or become disqualified.

 Section 7.2 Multiple Officers.
 Any two or all three of the said offices may be held by the same person, if the Board of Directors shall so determine, except that no employee may serve as Board Chair.

 Section 7.3 Vacancies.
 In case a vacancy or vacancies shall occur in any of said offices, the same may be filled for the reminder of the unexpired term by a majority vote of the Board of Directors.

 Section 7.4 Removal of Officers.
 Upon affirmative vote of the majority of the Board of Directors, any officer may be removed, either with or without cause, and his or her successor elected at any regular meeting of the Board of Directors, or at any special meeting of the Board of Directors called for such purpose.

 Section 7.5 Other Officers.
 The Board of Directors may, from time to time, appoint other officers of the Corporation, who shall perform such duties as may be assigned them.
 They shall hold such offices at the pleasure of the Board of Directors.